 The post holder will manage a portfolio of more than 100 major gifts prospects.
-The post holder will be responsible for the identification, cultivation, solicitation and stewardship of potential donors able to support Neuroscience related projects (encompassing mental health and neurological disease) in the Medical Sciences Division at Oxford, typically in the range of £100,000-£1,000,000 over time.
+The post holder will be responsible for the identification, cultivation, solicitation and stewardship of potential donors able to support the Medical Sciences Division at Oxford, typically in the range of £500,000-£2,500,000 over time.

 In common with the rest of the University, the Medical Sciences development programme will make reference to a number of regional strategies.
 This will allow it to engage and develop strategic relationships with key prospects for Medical Sciences globally.
-It is expected that the post holder will work closely with the University's international offices and some overseas travel may be required from time to time.
+It is expected that the post holder will work closely with the University's international offices and some overseas travel may be required on rare occasions.